Medicare Part B – Medical Insurance

 You may have to pay a higher premium if your yearly income is above a certain amount, as reported on your tax return from two years ago.
 In addition, if you didn’t enroll in Medicare Part B when you were first eligible, you may have to pay a late-enrollment penalty in the form of a higher premium, unless you’re eligible for a Special Enrollment Period.

-In addition to your monthly premium, you’ll pay $166 for the yearly Part B deductible.
+In addition to your monthly premium, you’ll pay $185 in 2019 for the yearly Part B deductible.

 For individual services and supplies, your Medicare Part B costs may vary.
 Some preventive services are completely covered if your provider accepts Medicare assignment.
 If the Medicare Part B deductible applies, you must pay all costs until you meet the yearly deductible amount before Medicare begins paying its share.